Updated: March 26, 2019

 A trip to Sichuan is not complete without seeing China’s cuddly national icon, the giant panda.
 There are three main options for panda viewing in Chengdu, each with its unique draws.
 Read on and find out which panda reserve is the best choice for your trip.

-Pandas relaxing at the Chengdu Panda Base.
-Photo by Jessica Clifton.
+A Pandas at the Chengdu Panda Base.
+Photo by Dai Luo

 RELATED READING: The 4 Most Romantic Places in China